Judge Doom: Role in film

 When Judge Doom is introduced, Lt.
 Santino confides to Eddie Valiant that Doom bought the election as judge of Toontown.
-Doom threatens himself as executioner to Roger Rabbit once he catches him with a mixture of turpentine, acetone, and benzene he dubs "the Dip".
+Doom threatens to act as executioner to Roger Rabbit with a mixture of turpentine, acetone, and benzene he dubs "the Dip".
 Doom showcases the chemical's purpose by killing a toon shoe in front of Eddie.
 Roger realizes he is in trouble with Doom after him, and begs Eddie to hide him.
 Later, at the Terminal Bar, Doom uses the "Shave and a Haircut" trick to lure Roger out, then prepares to execute him.
 After a brief scuffle inside the bar, the Judge orders the weasels to capture Roger and Eddie Valiant.
 When Eddie learns that studio head R.K.
 Maroon is connected to the plot to frame Roger, Eddie interrogates him, but Maroon pleads that he is "a dead man" if he confesses.
 Just as Maroon is about to do so, he is killed by an unseen assailant who nearly shoots Eddie as well.

-Upon chasing the assailant to Toontown, Eddie catches Jessica Rabbit, thinking she is the murderer, but Jessica reveals that Judge Doom was the one who killed Acme and Maroon.
+Upon chasing the assailant to Toontown, Eddie catches Jessica Rabbit, thinking she is the murderer, but she reveals that Judge Doom was the one who killed Acme and Maroon.
 At the film's climax, Doom traps Eddie, Jessica, and Roger in the Acme Factory to explain his scheme to destroy Toontown using a giant, mobile vat of Dip linked to a high-pressure water cannon, and then build a freeway in its place.
 Doom then plans to retire from being a judge and control all the profits from the new road system.
 Doom also reveals that he is the sole shareholder of Cloverleaf Industries, and confesses that he bought the trolley network for the sole purpose of putting it out of production.
 He then orders Jessica and Roger to be tied up and raised into the air via skyhook to be sprayed by the Dip cannon.